David Hui: Against Steaming Masks

 On January 29, 2020, Ann Chiang Lai-wan posted a clip from Guangzhou Radio and Television Station on her personal Facebook page, suggesting that citizens could steam their masks for disinfection.

 Hui said that steaming masks or using ultraviolet light to sterilize them is not feasible.
 He stressed that surgical masks should be discarded after a few hours of use, and high-temperature sterilization will destroy the three-layer structure of the mask.
 Ho Pak-leung cited the example of medical staff being infected due to reusing masks during the 2003 SARS outbreak.

-Stanford University's "Top 2% Scientists 2021" ranked second in the world in respiratory science
+Recognition

-According to a report in the Sing Tao Daily on January 29, 2022: Stanford University in America recently announced the list of "Top 2% Global Scientists 2021", covering scientists in different research fields of science, engineering, and medicine.
-Among them, Hui ranked second in the world in the global ranking of respiratory science.
-The list is based on a database of academic articles and scored by total citations, number of articles, etc. In an interview with reporters, Hui said: "I feel very honored, but also a little surprised.
-As I mainly do clinical research, it is generally not as easy to obtain large grants as basic science.
-With limited research resources, we use clinical research to answer practical and urgent medical questions, especially during the COVID-19 pandemic, and can provide useful suggestions.
-My team and I are very happy."
+According to a 2022 report by Sing Tao Daily, in the 2021 list of the top 2% of global scientists across science, engineering, and medicine released by Stanford University, which is based on bibliometric indicators such as publication counts and citations, Hui was ranked second globally in respiratory science.
+In comments to the press, Hui said he was surprised by the ranking and noted that his work focuses on clinical research, which typically has fewer resources than basic science, but aims to address practical medical questions, particularly during the COVID-19 pandemic.